HunterKane/Black-Friday-Analysis-/README.md

 __Final Conclusion__

 Concluded everything and make an accurate analysis about Black Friday related to the questions.If a store owner had access to this data analysis what would they do?
 What would they sell?
 What age group spends the most money.
 Apply this knowledge in a practical and realistic way.

+__This data anaylsis reveals a few key points a store owner could use for Black Friday__
+1: Knowing what users spend the most money.
+2: The most popular items being bought from thier store.
+3: What age group and gender are buying from their store.
+4: The type of customer's jobs that spend money at the store.